lalalilo/HME-VAS/README.md

 ## Requirements
 - This codebase is written for `python3`.
-- To install necessary python packages, run `pip install -r requirements.txt`.
+- To install necessary python packages, run `poetry install`.

 ## The Dataset:
 The dataset used in the paper is available in this repository.
 The images folder